 For the purpose of this standard, the following definition shall apply.

-3.1 Raw Coir Pith

-Coir pith containing three major constituent that are cellulose, hemi-cellulose and lignin.
+3.1 Raw Coir Pith — Coir pith containing three major constituent that are cellulose, hemi-cellulose and lignin.
 Coir pith can be biodegraded to composted coir pith, increasing its nutrient status for application in agriculture/horticulture.
 Washed or Processed coir pith can be used as a growing substrate for horticultural nurseries and soilless cultivation of a wide range of crops.

 4 MANUFACTURE, WORKMANSHIP AND FINISH

-Coir pith, which is also known as coir dust is the main byproduct from coir extraction industries.
-In the husk, coconut fibres are seen tightly packed along with non-fibrous, fluffy and light weight corky material known as coir pith or coir dust, which constitutes about 50 to 70 percent of the husk.
+Coir pith, which is also known as coir dust is the main by-product from coir extraction industries.
+In the husk, coconut fibres are seen tightly packed along with non-fibrous, fluffy and light weight corky material known as coir pith or coir dust, which constitutes about 50 percent to 70 percent of the husk.
 The spongy material that binds the coir fibre in the husk is the coir waste or coir pith.
 During this process of extraction, coir pith is obtained as a by-product which has got diversified applications.
 In the process of extraction of coir fibre from husk generally about one third of it is obtained as fiber and two third of it is obtained as coir waste.

 5 REQUIREMENTS